 So the show revolves around the land of Equestria which is obviously populated by ponies, unicorns and whatever.
 The protagonist is Twilight Sparkle who is studying the "magic" of friendship and sets off with her five pony friends: Applejack (Honesty), Fluttershy (Kindness), Pinkie Pie (Laughter), Rarity (Generosity), Rainbow Dash (Loyalty), and Twilight Sparkle herself (Magic, what did you expect?).

 The "antagonists" are mediocre and overrated, really.
 The what-so-called "bad guys" are PISS poor excuse for antagonists.
 They are unlikeable and make Johnny Test villains more pathetic.
-A example is Discord.
+An example is Discord.
 All he does is act so dense in front of everyone and asks the ponies to do stuff for him.
 He is called "Chaos of Desctruction", but all he does is pull pranks.
-Are you (pardon my language) fucking kidding me?
+Are you kidding me?
 You call that Chaos of Destruction?
-What were the staff smoking?
-Dope?
+That's like Dimitri Rascalov talking about cookies and milk and not doing any harm.

 The characters are annoying and have the personality of nothing but a lousy rock.
 The ones that make my blood boil the most, however, is Rainbow Dash and Pinkie Pie.
 And let's not mention Derpy.
 Whoop-dee-doo.